Uncle Sam wants you and your annuity

 The Treasury Department announced in February a plan to help 401 (k) and IRA owners to add annuities to their investment options.
-The fact that “longevity” options can increase income for a lifetime makes great sense.
+The fact that “longevity” options can increase income for a lifetime makes excellent sense.
 Knowing an income can pay for anytime period allows for a lifetime of security for the plan participants.
 The announcement by the Treasury received a lot of attention and helped push annuities to the forefront of available options.

 The proposal would give these annuities “special relief” from Internal Revenue Service rules that require retirement plans to start taking taxable withdrawals at age 70½.
 Treasury officials have not yet provided final rules and regulations, but the obvious need for annuities in planned as an alternative to guaranteed income needs.

-A recent discussion with Treasury officials did reveal an outline of their plans, income withdrawals would need to start by age 85 and there would be a limit percentage of the 401(k) that can be placed in the annuity.
+A recent discussion with Treasury officials did reveal an outline of their plans, income withdrawals would need to start by age 85, and there would be a limit percentage of the 401(k) that can be placed in the annuity.

 Many details still need to be considered such as how the annuity would be managed within the 401(k) plan administrator.
-How best to select the correct insurance company and keeping compliant with existing Employee Retirement Income Security Act (ERISA) rules are key concerns..
+How best to select the correct insurance company and keeping compliant with existing Employee Retirement Income Security Act (ERISA) rules are key concerns.